The Platform

 The views expressed in this article are those of the authors alone and do not necessarily reflect those of any institutions with which the authors are associated.

 Dr. Richard Munang is a multiple award-winning environment and development policy thought leader and climate change and sustainable development expert.
-Richard is also author of 'Making Africa Work Through the Power of Innovative Volunteerism' in 2018.
+Richard is also the author of 'Making Africa Work Through the Power of Innovative Volunteerism and Mindset Change'.
+The views expressed are those of the author alone and do not represent those of the United Nations.

 Robert Mgendi works with the Africa Climate Change Programme.